aliyun/terraform-provider-alicloud/website/docs/r/yundun_bastionhost_instance.html.markdown

 * `license_code` - (Required)  The package type of Cloud Bastionhost instance.
 You can query more supported types through the [DescribePricingModule](https://help.aliyun.com/document_detail/96469.html).
 * `description` - (Required) Description of the instance.
 This name can have a string of 1 to 63 characters.
-* `period` - (ForceNew) Duration for initially producing the instance.
+* `period` - (Optional) Duration for initially producing the instance.
 Valid values: [1~9], 12, 24, 36.
-Default to 1.
 At present, the provider does not support modify "period".
+-> **NOTE:** This attribute is only used to create Subscription instance or modify the PayAsYouGo instance to Subscription.
+Once effect, it will not be modified that means running `terraform apply` will not effect the resource.
 * `vswitch_id` - (Required, ForceNew) VSwitch ID configured to Bastionhost.
 * `security_group_ids` - (Required) security group IDs configured to Bastionhost.
 * `tags` - (Optional, Available in v1.67.0+) A mapping of tags to assign to the resource.